dagapp/QuadraticEqSolver/README.md

 # QuadraticEqSolver
-C++ File to help you solve Quadratic Equations.
+C++ Project with separated QuadraticEqSolver file to help you solve Quadratic Equations.